runvnc/login-mongo/README.md

 });
 ```

-By default after adding a user, it will send an email (using sendmail) to the user with their password.
+By default after adding a user, it will send an email (using sendmail) to the user.

 ## Example of logging in:
 ```javascript